e-hat/e-hat.github.io/_drafts/plume-syntax.md

 *expression*.
 A declaration is something that does not return a value.
 An expression does return a value.

+An important note for all of the examples below is that the Plume lexer does not care about whitespace.
+This means that anywhere you see whitespace (and some places you don't) could be a couple spaces or 20 newlines (but please don't).
+This is all to say that the whitespace and styling choices I make in these examples are how I like to write Plume, but they are not by any means required.

 ### Types, Identifiers, and Comments
 In Plume, types are a *capital* letter followed by zero or more alpha-numeric characters.

-The definition for what constitutes an identifier are specified by Parsec, the parsing library I'm using.
-I'll put that link here when I have internet EDDIE DON'T FORGET TO LINK THIS.
+The definition for what constitutes an identifier are [specified by Parsec](https://hackage.haskell.org/package/parsec-3.1.14.0/docs/Text-Parsec-Token.html), the parsing library I'm using.
+Those rules say that an identifier can start with a letter or a '\_' and it can contain an alpha-numeric character or a '\_'.

 Single-line comments are started with `#`.
 Multi-line comments work just like how they work in C-style languages: `/* [comment content] */`.

-These will be useful to know for the later definitions.
+These will be useful to know for the later definitions and examples.

 ### Declarations
 Here's a comprehensive list of declarations, taken straight from [the source code](https://github.com/e-hat/plume)